Nigerian Civil Service

 The Nigerian Civil Service consists of employees in Nigerian government agencies other than the military and police.
 Most employees are career civil servants in the Nigerian ministries, progressing based on qualifications and seniority.
 Recently the head of the service has been introducing measures to make the ministries more efficient and responsive to the public.
+The Nigerian Civil Service has its origins in organizations established by the British in colonial times.